Guinea pig owners may sometimes wonder if they can put their small animals outside. Is it possible? Under what conditions? Are there any risks?

 Can Guineas Pigs Stay Outside in Winter?

-How To Make an Outdoor Cage for Your Guinea Pig
+The 5 Steps to Make an Outdoor Cage for Your Guinea Pig

 2. Gather the Materials